-The East Metro Connections Plan is studying a bus rapid transit (BRT) route from central Portland to Mount Hood Community College.
+The East Metro Connections Plan includes a study of bus service issues, including bus rapid transit (BRT) route from central Portland to Mount Hood Community College within the Powell / Division corridor.

 High Capacity Transit Corridors

 In July 2009, the Metro Council adopted the Regional High Capacity Transit (HCT) System Plan.
 The HCT plan identifies and prioritizes corridors for implementation based on a set of evaluation criteria consistent with the goals of the RTP and the region's 2040 growth concept.
 The HCT plan was adopted by the region as part of the Regional Transportation Plan in June 2010.
 In July 2011, the Joint Policy Advisory Committee on Transportation (JPACT) and Metro Council adopted the High Capacity Transit System Plan Expansion Policy guidelines to further describe the process for moving projects forward.